A change of variable formula with applications to multi-dimensional optimal stopping problems

 \subsection{Acknowledgements}

 We thank Goran Peskir for useful comments on the historical development of local time-space calculus and other generalisations of It\^o's formula.
 We are also grateful to Jan Palczewski for numerous discussions concerning technical aspects of the paper.
+Finally, we would like to also thank two anonymous referees whose insightful comments led to improvements in Section 3 of the paper.
 Any inaccuracies or technical mistakes remain sole responsibility of the authors.